 Estella "Stella" (Hall) Kemp was born in January 1876, in or near Kingwood, Somerset County, PA, the daughter of Winfield S. and Mary Hall.
 She was five years old when her mother died, and her father remarried to Josephine Minerd.

-Stella married Orville "Ross" Kemp (Sept.
+Stella was joined in the bonds of wedlock with Orville "Ross" Kemp (Sept.
 14, 1875-1952), the son of Lemuel T. and Sarah (Hyatt) Kemp.
 Ross had blue eyes and light brown hair, and was of small build and medium height.

 They resided at Bidwell, Fayette County, where Ross was employed as a fireman at a sawmill circa 1900.